At a glance

 Grassroots delivers Suicide First Aid in partnership with suicide prevention education provider, Start the Conversation.

-Suicide First Aid is a one day training programme for groups of up to 16 people, and is accredited by City & Guilds, making it the route to the UK’s only national qualification in Suicide Prevention.
+The one day course is accredited by City & Guilds, making it the route to the UK’s only national qualification in Suicide Prevention.

 - The impact and value of personal and professional experience with suicide